reyale/atr/README.md

 ##License

-No warranty, not restrictions.
-You can use this for commercial use, I don't care.
+No warranty, no restrictions.
+You can use this for private or commercial use, I don't care.